If it all just seems too complicated…

 Yes or No

 The problem stems from our desire (and the media’s tendency) to keep things too simple.
 For example, we want to know if supplements are worthwhile.
 We read in the news results of the latest study that “prove” nutritional supplements are a waste of money.
 Yet we also are learning about the power of Vitamin D to help build healthy bones and protect us from cancer.
-So is it “yes” or “no”?yes no
+So is it “yes” or “no”?

 It’s just not that simple.
 When it comes to supplements, first we need to consider the quality.
 Are they synthetic or food based supplements?
 Are the forms of each nutrient in the supplement the most absorbable and easily utilized by the body?
 Are there weird fillers in the supplement that keep the body from being able to break down the supplement?
 We also need to consider quantity.
 Considering that the recommended daily allowance (RDA) of vitamins and minerals is only enough to ward off disease, are you taking enough to optimize the effects of the nutrient in your body?
 Studies on the efficacy of supplements don’t necessarily examine these considerations.